top of page

 Mark Bird

-As a writer who loves crafting poems and limericks for kids, I enjoy playing with language in ways that spark curiosity and giggles.
+As a writer who loves crafting poems, I thought it was time I wrote a limerick poem for kids.
+I enjoy playing with language in ways that spark curiosity and giggles.
 My poem “Extra” is a great example—it’s short, silly, and packed with a deeper layer of meaning hiding beneath the rhyme.

 Whether you’re a parent, teacher, or just a lover of witty verse, “Extra” is a reminder that even the silliest creatures can teach us something new.